Evidence Aggregation for Treatment Choice: Introduction

 \begin{quote} \textit{``Clinicians need to assess risks and choose treatments for populations of patients, not population of studies.
 To express this distinction succinctly, I will say that clinicians should want meta-analysis to be patient-centered rather than study-centered.''} \end{quote}

 We pursue this paradigm of `patient-centered meta-analysis' to develop a method to aggregate existing studies for the purpose of making an optimal treatment decision on the local population that is of interest to the planner (hereafter, the target population).
 Building on the framework of statistical treatment choice proposed by \citet{Manski2000, manski2004statistical}, we formulate the planner's problem as a statistical decision problem \`{a} la \citet{Wald50}.
 The basic formulation of the decision problem analyzed in this paper is as follows.
 Let $\tau_0$ be the average welfare effect of introducing a new policy to the target population.
 There is no data from which the planner can directly infer $\tau_0$, but she does have access to the results of existing intervention or observational studies that are indexed by $k=1, 2, \dots, K$, $K \geq 1$.
 Each study $k$ reports a point estimate $\hat{\tau}_k$ for the average welfare effect $\tau_k$ in the study population, and an associated estimate $\hat{\sigma}_k$ of the standard error.
 We allow the study population to be different from the target population, so that the average welfare effects can differ, i.e., $\tau_k \neq \tau_{k'}$ for $k \neq k'$, $0 \leq k, k' \leq K$.
-The planner's decision problem, which we solve in this paper, is whether or not to adopt the new policy for the target population upon observing a meta-sample, $(\hat{\tau}_k, \hat{\sigma}_k)$, $k=1, \dots, K$.
-That is, the statistical treatment choice rule we consider in this paper is a function $\hat{\delta}$ that maps the meta-sample to the binary choice of whether to adopt the policy or not.
+The risk-neutral planner's decision problem, which we solve in this paper, is whether or not to adopt the new policy for the target population upon observing a meta-sample, $(\hat{\tau}_k, \hat{\sigma}_k)$, $k=1, \dots, K$.
+That is, the statistical treatment choice rule we consider in this paper is a function $\hat{\delta}$ that maps the meta-sample to the binary choice of whether to adopt the policy or not. \Copy{not_MSE}{Such planner's decision problem contrasts with the estimation problem of causal effect parameters with statistical risk functions such as the mean squared errors.}